Tamison/osu-hd-only-skill-to-sd/README.md

 - [Customtkinter](https://github.com/TomSchimansky/CustomTkinter)

 #### Usage
--Run the executable
+- Run the executable
--Set you osu/skin directory
+- Set you osu/skin directory
--Select the skin on the drop down menu
+- Select the skin on the drop down menu
--Press Start
+- Press Start